Saviour1001/sol-minter/README.md

 # Sol-minter

 A lightning-fast NFT minter on Solana.
 The UI is made simple so that the audience who is new to the Web3 world can also utilize it.
-The function is to allow the user to upload any image that he/she likes and the dApp converts that into an NFT and delivers it to the User's wallet.
+The function is to allow the user to upload any image that he/she likes and the dApp converts that into an NFT and delivers it to the user's wallet.

 ## Workflow
 - User logs in via Phantom Wallet